GiovanniSalmeri/yellow-math/README.md

 <p align="center"><img src="math-screenshot.png?raw=true" width="795" height="836" alt="Screenshot"></p>

-## How to add mathematical expressions
+## How to add a mathematical expression

+You can write mathematical expressions with AsciiMath or Tex.
+[Asciimath](http://asciimath.org/) is a very simple mathematical markup language similar to Markdown.
+[TeX and LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) are rich and specialised systems for writing mathematics.

 Create a `[math]` shortcut.

 The following arguments are available, all but the first argument are optional:

-`Expression` = mathematical expression; wrap into quotes if there are spaces, use `\rbrack` for unbalanced `]`
+`Expression` = mathematical expression; wrap into quotes if there are spaces, use `rbrack` for `]`
 `Markup` (default: `asciimath`) = markup language used: `asciimath` or `tex`

 You can also write a mathematical expressions as a code block in markdown, with the attribute `asciimath` or `tex`.

-[Asciimath](http://asciimath.org/) is a very simple mathematical markup language similar to Markdown.
-[TeX and LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) are rich and specialised systems for writing mathematics.

 ## Examples